amiraine/study-guide/study.md

  - text wrapping.
 * #### What's the difference between margin and padding?
  - Margin is the whitespace between the element's edges and the boundary of the website and padding is the whitespace between the element and its own border.
+* #### What are the rules of specificity?
+How do they effect CSS selectors?
+ - More specific selectors take precedence.
+* #### Why is inline CSS less preferable than CSS stylesheets?
+ - It invalidates the power of CSS.
+* #### How does CSS inheritance work?
+ - nested/child elements receive the same properties of the parent elements.
+* #### What is the difference between a media feature and media type?
+ - media feature is a property of a media type (i.e. The screen's width), media type is the type of device used to view the content
+* #### What does the term viewport mean?
+ - the tool that the user is viewing content with
+* #### With your partner, discuss some of the benefits of media queries and responsive design.
+Why is it important?
+ - it makes sites more usable/readable on mobile devices.
+* #### What setup needs to occur in order to use Bootstrap elements in a project?
+ - Depends on the project.
+In intro, you link the style sheet via URL in the head tag of the HTML file.
+In webpacks, you save it as a dependency and import it from node_modules in one of your other files.
+* #### How do we add a Bootstrap component into our own project?
+ - we call on the classes and IDs specified in the Bootstrap documentation.
+* #### Where must Bootstrap grid columns reside?
+ - Bootstrap columns must be child elements in a div with the class `row`
+* #### How many columns can fit in each grid row?
+ - up to 12 if the column width is set to 1.
+The column widths must sum to 12.
+* #### What is the difference between the classes col-md-4 and col-xs-4?
+ - they refer to media query [breakpoints](#Breakpoint).

+* #### What is the difference between a framework and a library?
+Which is React?
+How can you tell?
+ - The difference between a framework and a library is that a framework dictates the way in which you write your program, i.e. it *frames* and boxes in your project.
+A library is a set of tools that you can use that generally focus on a single functionality that you can reuse but not extend.
+ - React is a library.
+It doesn't coerce the architecture of the program, just changes the methods you use to build within a framework.
+* #### What is the virtual DOM?
+How does React use it?
+What benefits does it offer?
+ - The virtual DOM is kind of abstract, simplified version of the HTML DOM that doesn't need to communicate with the browser in order to make changes.
+ - (not sure about this) React uses it by calculating the differences between the virtual and literal DOM and updating the literal DOM to match the virtual.
+* #### Why might a developer choose React over another library or framework?
+What type of projects do you think are best suited to the React library?
+ - Because of React's ability to create a virtual DOM, it works best for single-page websites where data is constantly being fetched.

 ## Vocabulary words
 * ##### Box Model
  - a model that shows the properties of how space around an element is assigned and manipulated with [CSS](#css).
+* ##### Breakpoint
+ - The point at which a [media query](#media-query)'s condition becomes true.
+* ##### CDN
+ - stands for Content Delivery Network
+ - a network of servers that delivers content to users that can be invoked by linking to its CDN location.
 * ##### CSS
  - Cascading style sheets
 * ##### DOM